-The process currently includes an academic evaluation for meeting admission requirements, a point-driven comprehensive review on academic factors for all applicants, and a subset of the applicant pool receiving a human read score (see Freshman Scoring Index Parameters chart).
-Admissions provides trainings and norming sessions for evaluation staff and ensures that no student is denied without a fair review.
-Staff met weekly to discuss the review process, discussed difficult decisions in detail, achieved consensus on scores, and referred some applicants for Admission by Exception review.
+The process currently includes an academic evaluation for meeting admission requirements, a point-driven comprehensive review on academic factors for all applicants, and a subset of the applicant pool receiving a human read score.
+Admissions provides trainings and norming sessions for evaluation staff and ensures that no student is denied admission without a fair review.
+Staff met weekly to discuss in detail the review process and difficult decisions, achieve consensus on scores, and refer some applicants for Admission by Exception review.

-UC Merced continues to follow the guidance of BOARS, which allows for admission of students from the full range of applicants who meet requirements.
-Students admitted for the fall have the highest comprehensive review scores.
+Merced continues to follow the guidance of BOARS, which allows for admission of students from the full range of applicants who meet requirements.
 However, a percentage slightly above the cutoff score and slightly below the cutoff score receive an additional detailed review of their application to determine the final selected population.
 This approach is effective given the level of required selectivity (based on demand and capacity), the current volume of applicants, and available Admissions staff.

-Overall, the fall 2018 process was successful.
+Overall, the fall 2019 process was successful.
 All applicants (100%) received a point-driven comprehensive review.
-Forty-six (46.75%) percent of candidates received a computer data driven score based on academic and non-academic factors, plus a human read focusing mostly on non-academic factors.
-Out of all applicants, 16.86% were determined to have not met admission requirements; therefore, they did not advance to receive a human read score.
-In all, 63.62% of applicants received an academic evaluation by a staff member.
-The top 35.97% were reviewed and selected solely on the academic and nonacademic point-driven comprehensive review process.
+More than one half of the total applicants (51.6%) received a computer generated score based on academic and non-academic data, plus a human read focusing mostly on non-academic factors.
+Out of all applicants, 14.8% were determined to have not met minimum UC admission requirements.
+In all, 66.4% of applicants received an academic evaluation by a staff member.
+The top 37.7% were reviewed and selected solely on the academic and nonacademic point-driven comprehensive review process.